 What can I tell you about me?

 I have since enjoyed a varied career in government, working with some of the biggest names in British and Scottish politics.
-This has provided me with a rich array of experiences to draw upon in my creative writing.
 My work has taken me across the Middle East and Africa, to China and Japan, Europe and the United States.
-I have worked on issues such as crime and justice, housing, tackling poverty and inequality, economic policy and international finance.
-I currently work on reducing unemployment, raising skills and improving working conditions in Scotland.
+I have worked on issues including employment and skills, crime and justice, housing, tackling poverty and inequality, economic policy and international finance, and on the COVID-19 crisis.

-Outside of work, I live in Leith (Edinburgh) with my wife and three young children.
-My current interests, largely dictated by the kids, include: playing football with my sons; running with my daughter and hillwalking with the whole family.
+Outside of work, I live in Leith (Edinburgh) with my wife and three children.
+My current interests, largely dictated by the kids, include playing football, tennis and hillwalking.
 This leaves me with a little time late at night for reading and creative writing.

 I have tried my hand at a number of genres.
-In addition to Slave to Fortune, I have written a political thriller (which I might seek to publish some day) and I’m currently working on a series of children’s picture books, which I hope to publish over the next year or two.
+I’m currently working on a series of children’s picture books, which I hope to publish some time.

 If you want to send me a message you can drop me a line at: firstname.lastname@example.org

 Click on any of the links on this website to find out more about my novel – Slave to Fortune: